-Call the office at (530) 741-6864 to obtain information on dates and times which will be most convenient for you to complete the placement exam.
+Call the office at (530) 741-6864 to obtain information on dates and times that will be most convenient for you to complete the placement exam.
 After satisfactorily completing the beginning level class (grade of "C" or better), students progress to the next higher class level.
-All students are advised to discuss their placement options with a Yuba Community College District counselor.
+All students are advised to discuss their placement options with a Yuba College counselor.